 Additionally, the ending credit roll from the home version of DDR Extreme reiterated the whole "Thanks to all the players" farewell in a similar tone.
 Even the exclusive song from the home version of DDR Extreme, "Max.
 (Period)", has been theorized by some as hinting DDR Extreme was the end of the series based mostly on the background video catering to the oldest fans of the series with nostalgia in the form of a player selecting and playing "Paranoia" on the first mix of DDR.
 Many players thought this was the last release of DDR and slowly, players (even the more hardcore ones) simply stopped playing or moved on to other games such as Beatmania IIDX.
-To this day, primarily because of the very long gap between the releases of DDR Extreme and SuperNOVA, players usually remember DDR Extreme as something that started great, but became a very stale mix, and there aren't many that actually wish to play it again today except for perhaps the songs that were exclusive to that mix.
+To this day, primarily because of the very long gap between the releases of DDR Extreme and SuperNOVA, players usually remember DDR Extreme as something that started great, but became a very stale mix, and there aren't many that actually wish to play it again today except for perhaps those that started playing DDR on newer mixes and those that wanted to play the songs that were exclusive to that mix.